MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

 # Uninstall Machine Learning Server for Linux

-This article explains how to uninstall Machine Learning Server on Hadoop or Linux.
+This article explains how to uninstall Machine Learning Server 9.2.1 for Linux.

-For upgrades from 9.0.1-to-9.1, uninstall is unnecessary.
-Setup automatically replaces previous versions of R Server or Microsoft R Open 3.3.2 if they are detected so that setup can install newer versions.
+To upgrade from either a 9.0.1 or 9.1 installation, uninstall is unnecessary.
+Setup automatically replaces previous versions of R Server or Microsoft R Open 3.3.2 with newer versions.
+If you have 8.x, you must uninstall first.

 ## Collect information

-Uninstall reverses the installation steps, including uninstalling any package dependencies used only by R Server.
-Start is by collecting information about your installation.
+Uninstall reverses the installation steps, including uninstalling any package dependencies used only by the server.
+Start by collecting information about your installation.

 1. List the packages from Microsoft.